huyenphamsal-debug/data_analyst_portfolio/SQL_Projects/Project_01_Sales_Analysis/README.md

 ```
 **Here’s the breakdown of average profitability ratio by employee and product category:**

-- Labels, Paper, and Envelopes show the highest profitability ratios (≈0.40–0.48) — proving they’re the most efficient categories in converting sales into profit.
+- Labels, Paper, and Envelopes show the highest profitability ratios (≈0.42–0.45) — proving they’re the most efficient categories in converting sales into profit.
-- Copiers consistently maintain a strong ratio (~0.45), indicating high-margin performance and reliable sales returns.
+- Copiers consistently maintain a strong ratio (~0.37), indicating high-margin performance and reliable sales returns.
-- Accessories and Fasteners remain moderately profitable (~0.30–0.35), suggesting steady but limited margin potential.
+- Accessories and Fasteners remain moderately profitable (~0.25–0.32), suggesting steady but limited margin potential.
-- Chairs, Tables, and Supplies often show negative or near-zero ratios, pointing to poor profitability and potential over-discounting or high costs.
+- Bookcases, Tables, and Supplies often show negative or near-zero ratios, pointing to poor profitability and potential over-discounting or high costs.
 - The overall pattern is consistent across employees — indicating shared product focus and pricing strategy within the sales team.

 **🧩 Key Takeaways**